 2) Patients at institutions that elect to utilize central imaging review to confirm eligibility must be pre-registered prior to submission of these images.
 Images should be submitted as soon as possible after the pre-registration MRI is obtained.
 Turnaround time for this review will be </= 72 business hours after receipt of images by the IROC.

-3) A diagnosis of radionecrosis will be based on a clinical onset of symptoms and radiological findings of radionecrosis at 3-24 months following radiosurgery, with or without pathological confirmation. ___ • ‘Symptomatic’ brain radionecrosis to at least one lesion following radiosurgery treatment for brain metastases where ‘symptomatic’ is defined as: o New or increasing headache associated with mass effect, sensory or motor abnormality, cognitive changes, speech difficulty, balance or coordination difficulty, cranial nerve deficits o Symptoms are persistent or worsening despite administration of at least dexamethasone 4 mg daily for 1 week
+3) A diagnosis of radionecrosis will be based on a clinical onset of symptoms and radiological findings of radionecrosis at 3-24 months following radiosurgery, with or without pathological confirmation. ___ • ‘Symptomatic’ brain radionecrosis to at least one lesion following radiosurgery treatment for brain metastases where ‘symptomatic’ is defined as: o New or increasing headache associated with mass effect, sensory or motor abnormality, cognitive changes, speech difficulty, balance or coordination difficulty, cranial nerve deficits o Symptoms are persistent or worsening despite administration of at least dexamethasone 4 mg (or equivalent corticosteroid) daily for 1 week

 4) (3. continued) ___ • Clinical eligibility supported by central imaging real-time review.
 The presence of at least the following conventional MR image characteristic: o Conventional MR Lesion quotient of < 0.3, where lesion quotient is defined as the proportional value of the maximum axial cross-sectional area of the T2-weighted defined lesion over the maximum axial cross-sectional area of the contrast-enhancing lesion on the T1-weighted post-gadolinium sequence on a comparable axial slice.